Violin E string notes and fingering: Notes and tips

-In general, if you have an ascending melodic line, you have to keep preceding fingers on the fingerboard.
-Let’s say if you played F, G, and are going to play A, keep F and G on the string.
+In general, if you have an ascending melodic line, you need to keep all preceding fingers on the fingerboard.
+For instance, if you play F, G, and are going to play A note next, keep your first and second fingers on the string

-Violin E string fingerings and hand placement.
-Read about how to get rid of tension in the left hand below
+Violin E string notes fingerings and hand placement.
+Get rid of tension in the left hand

 Physical aspects of the left hand and fingering on the E string.
 Get rid of tension

-- Place the fingers right over the string where you should be able to drop and lift them from its base joint.
+- Place the fingers over the string where you should be able to drop and lift them from their base joins.

-- Don’t clunch the neck with the thumb and the first finger.
-The thumb should hover on the side of the neck freely.
+- Don’t clench the neck with the thumb and the first finger.
+The thumb should hover over the side of the neck freely.